-This manual contains useful information to assist the host site manager in directing a successful state series Boys Soccer tournament.
+This manual contains useful information to assist the host site manager in directing a successful Boys Soccer State Series tournament.

 Thank you for your willingness to host a IHSA Boys Class 1A, 2A or 3A Soccer Tournament.
 Your cooperation and assistance during this state tournament series is greatly appreciated.

 PLEASE DOWNLOAD AND READ THE TERMS & CONDITIONS.